metablaster/WindowsFirewallRuleset/.github/ISSUE_TEMPLATE/security_report.md

 ---

 **Prerequisites**
-To rule out invalid report, please read [Security.md](../../SECURITY.md) and check the checkboxes as applicable.
+To rule out invalid report, please read [Security.md](../../SECURITY.md) first.

-- [ ] I have read `Security.md` file
-- [ ] This is privacy issue
-- [ ] This is security issue

 **Describe the issue**
 A clear description of a security or privacy issue related to Windows Firewall Ruleset